venkatgowrish07-hub/HDLbits-Solutions/README.md

 # About HDLBits

-HDLBits is an online platform that provides **hands-on exercises for learning Verilog and digital circuit design**.
+HDLBits is an online platform that provides **problems for learning Verilog and digital circuit design**.
 Problems are designed to progressively build understanding of digital logic concepts and hardware design techniques.

 Topics covered include: